mozilla/deepspeech-playbook/CONTINUOUS_INTEGRATION.md

 ### Runners

 A _Runner_ is a server that listens for available _Jobs_ to run.
 The _Runner_ runs each _Job_ one at a time and then reports the results back to GitHub.
-A _Runner_ can be installed on a cloud server, or you can use the _Runner_ hosted by GitHub.

-If you are building DeepSpeech on particular hardware, or a non-Ubuntu variant of Linux (such as Arch), then you will need to [host your own _Runner_](https://docs.github.com/en/actions/hosting-your-own-runners).

-## Running continuous integration from GitHub

-In this example, we're going to assume that you will use a _Runner_ hosted on GitHub to perform continuous integration.
+Here, we assume you will use the built-in _Runner_ on GitHub to perform continuous integration.

 This example assumes you have cloned DeepSpeech to the location: